m3g/JuliaNotes.jl/docs/src/workflow.md

 You will be able to modify the functions inside those files and they will be always be automatically updated at every new call in the REPL.

-These options do not work if you redefine a data structure.
+These options do not work if you redefine a constant, such as a struct or try to redefine a function as a variable.
 Then you have to restart over.
 I usually keep also a script which just runs the above commands to restart the developing section when that is needed, starting julia with `julia -i devel.jl`.